ezEngine/docs/docs/runtime/configuration/startup.md

 Now when the application starts running, at some point it will run all the `ON_CORESYSTEMS_STARTUP` code blocks (in a sorted order).
 Here, we use that hook to set up our [singleton](interfaces.md).
 Later, the game will execute the `ON_HIGHLEVELSYSTEMS_STARTUP` block, and at shutdown it will first execute `ON_HIGHLEVELSYSTEMS_SHUTDOWN` and finally `ON_CORESYSTEMS_SHUTDOWN` shortly before the application closes.

 Command line applications would not execute the high level startup code blocks.
-Also, when a [plugin (TODO)](../../custom-code/cpp/engine-plugins.md) is loaded or unloaded, the system ensures to call all the right startup and shutdown functions for subsystems from those plugins.
+Also, when a [plugin](../../custom-code/cpp/engine-plugins.md) is loaded or unloaded, the system ensures to call all the right startup and shutdown functions for subsystems from those plugins.

 ## How to know about dependencies